Weilando/PLD_Media_Bias_Classification/DOCUMENTATION.md

 [Machine Learning Algorithm](#algo) describes applied features, the algorithm itself, as well as its [Training](#train) and [Application](#app).
 `pld_classifier_trainer.py` trains a new instance, whereas `evaluation.py` performs an evaluation using unlabeled data.

+According to the evaluation script `Eval.java`, the trained classifier reaches an accuracy of 0.6818182.

 ## <a id="data">Data Retrieval</a>

 `data_retriever.py` retrieves aggregated tweets which mention PLDs from a given CSV-file, mainly focusing on sentiments and hashtags.